nickbedner/helloc/README.md

-# Mana - Mana's Also Not (an) Ancronym
+# HelloC

-A simple template for creating a new C program with CMake and LLVM.
+A simple template for creating a new C program with CMake and LLVM in VSCode.

 ### Setting Up a Project